Hi there! My name is Teo Samaržija. I am a computer engineer (I have a

 anarchist.

-Anarchist ideas seem appealing because they make world problems
+As well, anarchist ideas seem appealing because they make world

-seem like they are self-solveable.
-A good example of that is the
+problems seem like they are self-solving.
+A good example of that

-problem of superbacteria.
-Anarchists, when asked what their take
+is the problem of superbacteria.
+Anarchists, when asked what their

 governments removing the incentive for scientists to discover